The

 We appear to have

-been too effective and blurred the meaning of the word freedom with liberty until now
+been too effective and ended up blurring the meaning of the word freedom with that of liberty until now

-people confuse the definitions and think they mean the same.
+people confuse the definitions and think those two words mean the same thing.
 That confuses the issue of right and wrong to no end.

 ***In one scenario